BumblebeeBat/FlyingFox/docs/channels.md

 # Channels

-Why would you want to use channels?

-1. You can spend money as fast as sending a message.
-2. Your payments and bets inside of a channel can be private.
-3. No fee.
-4. Blockchain scalability.

-It is possible to create channels with all these properties:
+It is possible to create secure channels with all these features:

 1. You can spend money in them without publishing anything to the blockchain.
 2. The money can spend in either direction.
-3. Each additional hash-locked transaction increases the memory requirements linearly.
+3. Each additional hash-locked transaction or bet increases the memory requirements linearly.
 4. No expiration date on the channel.
 5. You don't trust your partner.
+6. No fee.
+7. Spend money as fast as sending a message.
+8. Payments and bets inside of a channel can be private.

-Bitcoin channels will eventually be able to do everything except #3.
+Bitcoin channels will eventually be able to do everything except #3, in bitcoin's case each additional hash-lock in a channel increases the computation and space requirements exponentially.

 #### Limitations that channels have, compared with on-blockchain tx: